Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Shelled or Unshelled?

-First off, make your life easier and buy some shelled pistachios if you can.
+First off, make your life easier and buy some pre-shelled pistachios if you can.
 (Shelled means the shells have been taken off) You need a lot of pistachios to make pistachio butter, so save yourself from this tedious task and sore fingers!
-If you can't find shelled pistachios, there is no difference to the recipe to use unshelled ones, you'll just have to go through the process of removing all the shells yourself.

 If you intend to use your pistachio paste in baking, it's best to use unsalted pistachios, this way you can control how much salt goes into the end product.
-If you are using it to spread on toast or as a dip, you might want the extra salt.
-For the safest option, use unsalted and you can always add salt to taste later.
+If you are using it to spread on toast or as a dip, you might want the additional salt.
+For the safest option, use unsalted and you can always add a pinch of salt later.

 Pistachio Butter vs Pistachio Paste